amocsub/compose-workflow-for-bb/README.md

 docker compose up --remove-orphans
 ```
 This would run the whole workflow and cleanup the resultant containers when they are done.
 Please also consider filling up in this case the **subfinder-input** file with the domains you want to scan

+## ToDo
+- Add filter to only pass to next steps assets that were part from the initial.
+- Add news from dnsx and nuclei.
+- Add support to import data to a DB.
+- Feature scans in different folders to emulate different programs so it would be easy to manage scopes.